 From 9:00 PM until 1:00 AM

-You’re able to dance along with all your friends in the snow at the Club Tinsel Dance Party.
+You could dance along with all your friends in the snow at the Club Tinsel Dance Party.

-You can also catch Santa Stitch here.
+You could also catch Santa Stitch here.

 Shows at 9:25 PM, 10:30 PM, 11:40 PM, and 12:35 AM

 The fan favorite “Reindeer Wranglers” have returned to Magic Kingdom this season, where they perform holiday favorites with a western-flair in Frontierland (above Country Bear Jamboree).